vishvAsa/notes/materials/paint/floor-wax.md

 - Most floor finishes are water-based acrylic copolymers suitable for use under normal foot traffic.

+## Natural oils
+- Earthen floors can be sealed with drying oils.
+Drying oils polymerize as they dry, on interacting with oxygen.
+Typically: Linseed oil and Tung Oil.
+Solvents let the oil penetrate the floor better.

 ## Dazlo
 - Dazlo Floor Wax is not available at any retail shop in Bangalore.
 So you will have to order it through Amazon or directly through us.
 - The majority of components in the wax are of natural origin, but some minor synthetic components are also presents.
 The exact names and ratios of the ingredients cannot be disclosed.